 As an asexual person with ambivalent feelings about marriage, of course I likewise have ambivalent feelings about the Family Proclamation.
 It seems to outline a one-size-fits-all requirement for all of God's children that doesn't quite fit me because of how God made me.
 At least I like women a little bit, so it could be much worse.
 I was also nervous because last time I sat in a Sunday school lesson about the Family Proclamation, the teacher ranted about how God wants all women to be full-time homemakers and only use their college education to be better mothers.
 (The Proclamation itself makes no such claim but is easy to read through that lens, especially when church leaders in the 1970s, 80s, and 90s did make statements to that effect.)
 This time the teacher did an excellent job, and I commented how nice it is that the Proclamation just gives principles for families to adapt as they see fit rather than outlining step-by-step how every family needs to be run, and we had a great little discussion about LGBTQ+ people.
 Not just the usual obligatory acknowledgement that gay people exist before continuing the rest of the lesson as if they don't, but an actual show of empathy, appreciation, and love.
 And someone mentioned that some people "have no sexual attraction at all," and I've never heard anything like that at church and I appreciated it very, very much.

-So I don't want to come off as excessively negative, but here are some things I wish more people recognized about the Family Proclamation, things I can't say in Sunday school because they would be too controversial.
+So here are some things I wish more people recognized about the Family Proclamation, things I can't say in Sunday school because they would be too controversial.

 It Didn't Come Out of the Blue